rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/identity-provider/put-update-identity-provider-v2.0.rst

    :header: Name, Type, Description
    :widths: 2, 2, 2

-    RAX-AUTH:identityProvider, Object, A ``identity-provider`` object that specifies the IDP information.
+    RAX-AUTH:identityProvider, Object, An ``identity-provider`` object that specifies the IDP information.
     RAX-AUTH:identityProvider.\ **name**, String *(Optional)*, "The name of the provider.
 Must consist of only alphanumeric, '-', '.', and be less than 255 characters."
     RAX-AUTH:identityProvider.\ **description**, String *(Optional)*, "Blurb to describe the IDP.
 Used for informative purposes only."
-    RAX-AUTH:identityProvider.\ **approvedDomainIds**, Object *(Optional)*, Limits the IDP to only authenticating for the specified domains.
-Mutually exclusive w/ approvedDomainGroup.
+    RAX-AUTH:identityProvider.\ **approvedDomainIds**, Object *(Optional)*, Limits the IDP to authenticating only for the specified domains.
+Mutually exclusive with ``approvedDomainGroup``.
     RAX-AUTH:identityProvider.\ **emailDomains**, Object *(Optional)*, List of email domains.
     RAX-AUTH:identityProvider.emailDomains.\ **emailDomain**, String *(Optional)*, String representing an email domain.
 Value must be unique across all identity providers.